-In increasing use for modern electrical installations is the miniature circuit-breaker (MCB).
-It is used as an alternative to the fuse, and has certain advantages: it can be reset or reclosed easily; it gives a close degree of small over current protection (the tripping factor is 1.1); it will trip on a small sustained over current, but not on a harmless transient over current such as
+In increasing use for modem electrical installations is the miniature circuit-breaker (MCB).
+It is used as an alternative to the fuse, and has certain advantages: it can be reset or reclosed easily; it gives a clöse degree of small over current protection (the tripping factor is 1.1); it will trip on a small sustained over current, but not on a harmless transient over current such as a switching surge.
+For all applications the MCB tends to give much better overall protection against both fire and shock risks than can be obtained with the use of normal HBC or rewirable fuses.
+Miniature circuit breakers are available in distribution-board units for final circuit protection.

-One main disadvantage of the MCB is the initial cost, although it has the long-term advantage.
-There is also tendency for the tripping mechanism to stick or become sluggish in operation after long periods of inaction It is recommended that the MCB be tripped at frequent intervals to 'ease the springs' and so ensure that it performs its prescribed duty with admage either to itself or to the circuit it protects.
+advantage.
+There is also tendency for the tripping mechanism to stickor become sluggish in operation after long periods of inaction It is recommended that the MCB be tripped at frequent intervals to 'ease the springs' and so ensure that it performs its prescribed duty with no damage either to itself or to the circuit it protects.